Your California Wedding Planning and Coronavirus

 When to Reschedule Your Wedding Day

 When this started, I had couples with May weddings reschedule to August.
 This seemed safe at the time - this would surely be over by then, right?
 The further we have gone into this crisis, the more I have seen couples delay their weddings by not just a few months, but 6 months to a year.
 It's an annoying answer, but, "It depends," is the most accurate.
-If your ultimate desire is not to have a scaled-down wedding, then I'd reschedule ASAP.
+If your ultimate desire is not to have a scaled-down wedding, then I'd reschedule ASAP to late 2021 or 2022.
 The most important thing to consider is that there are now many couples rescheduling their wedding dates with their venues, photographers, and other vendors.
 The sooner you may a decision, the more likely you are to have a choice in your dates should you choose to reschedule.

 Refunds from Your Venue and Vendors

-If you have a 2020 wedding, you’ll likely have signed a contract with each vendor you’re planning on working with.
+You likely have signed a contract with all your wedding vendors.
 Each vendor spells out different remedies in this situation in their contract.
 For my clients, they all still want to get married, so I’m transferring all retainers to their new dates, and locking in their current rate, no matter what date they reschedule.
-This is no one’s fault, and we all have to have empathy and kindness as we work together!
+For couples booking 2021 now, however, if they push their dates out to 2022 they will be subject to 2022 pricing.
+This is not uncommon for many wedding vendors.

 Couples Planning 2021 or 2022 Weddings

 Choosing Your Wedding Date and Vendors

 The couples I booked for 2020 weddings secured my services anywhere from 6 months to 12+ months out from their wedding date.
-For couples that are now looking at remaining 2020 or all 2021 wedding dates, I’m recommending they sign agreements as soon as they make a decision on their venue and vendors.
+For couples that are now looking at prime 2021 or 2022 wedding dates, I’m recommending they sign agreements as soon as they make a decision on their venue and vendors.
 With so many couples rescheduling their weddings, this will limit the pool of vendors available for your day more quickly than normal.

 Choosing Your Wedding Vendors While Social Distancing